agamm/awesome-developer-first/README.md

 * [Lightrun](https://www.lightrun.com) - Debug production servers using a plugin in the IDE (on-prem or SaaS) that supports Java, Node.js, and Python.
 * [Linear](https://linear.app/) - Issue tracking built for developers.
 * [Rookout](https://www.rookout.com) - Debug production servers via a cloud-based debugger.
 Supporting Java, .Net, Node.js, Python, and Ruby.

+## Developer Tools Discovery
+*Platforms for discovering and evaluating developer tools and services.*
+* [DevToolLab](https://devtoollab.com) - A comprehensive platform that helps developers discover and explore the best tools for their development workflow.
+Features tools across various categories with user reviews and recommendations.

 ## Deployment Hosting
 *Products that help you deploy your app/website.*